 Historic bridges and fountains

 The Vermählungsbrunnen fountain (1729) in the Hoher Markt is one of the most important Viennese fountain monuments of the Baroque period.
 The present-day stone and bronze version stands in place of a wooden monument that Emperor Leopold I. had built when his son Joseph returned from the war unharmed.
-The Donnerbrunnen fountain (1739) on Neuer Markt also has an interesting history: the naked figures (allegories of the Danube's tributaries) were removed soon after Empress Maria Theresa established the Chastity Commission and will be exhibited in the remodeled Wien Museum from 2023.
-The Donnerbrunnen fountain cannot be viewed until 2022 due to alterations.
+The Donnerbrunnen fountain (1739) on Neuer Markt also has an interesting history: the naked figures (allegories of the Danube's tributaries) were removed soon after Empress Maria Theresa established the Chastity Commission and will be exhibited in the remodeled Wien Museum from 2024.
 The Pallas-Athene Fountain (1902) in front of the Parliament building on the Ring shows river gods that embody the Danube, Inn, Elbe and Moldau.
 The Andromeda Fountain in the Old City Hall, the Austria Fountain on the Freyung and the Memorial Fountain to Empress Sisi in the Volksgarten are also worth a visit.

 The nearly 1.300 drinking fountains and 55 monumental and memorial fountains are all situated on central squares and are ideal quiet points to take a pause.